-100% Compatible with Apache Spark API - Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.
+100% Compatible With Apache Spark API - Developers can use Delta Lake with their existing data pipelines with minimal change as it is fully compatible with Spark, the commonly used big data processing engine.

-Getting Started with Delta Lake
+Getting Started With Delta Lake

+Getting started with Delta Lake is easy.
 Specifically, to create a Delta table simply specify Delta instead of using Parquet.
+Instead of parquet...